jacobcoro/PythonFlashCards/README.md

 Combining decks
 Sharing decks
 Live updating of deck contents across platforms
-Live accessibility of decks through an API
+A tool that can turn a website link, like a duolingo or quizlet page into a PythonFlashCards formatted card deck Live accessibility of decks through an API
 When creating cards auto suggest based on other users cards Record session results